Volume electron microscopy in injured rat brain validates white matter microstructure metrics from diffusion MRI: METHODS

 For NODDI, the axial diffusivity was fixed to the suggested value for \textit{ex vivo}, $D^{\parallel}=D_\mathrm{a}=D_\mathrm{e}^{\parallel}=0.6\ \upmu\mathrm{m}^2/\mathrm{ms}$.
 For SMT and SMI, the upper bound for the diffusivities was set to the free diffusion of water at room temperature $\sim 2\ \upmu\mathrm{m}^2/\mathrm{ms}$.
 For SMI, rotational invariants up to $l=6$ were used for parameter mapping.
 SM \textit{free water fraction} $f_\mathrm{w}$ metric can be estimated by SMI and NODDI, however, imaging was performed using $b = 2,3,4 $ ms/$\upmu$m$^2$ at room temperature (21 $^o$C), for which free water signal is negligible ($\approx 1.5\%$ of $S_0$ for the lower b-vale).
 For this reason, for SMI we set $f_\mathrm{w}=0$.
 However, for NODDI $f_\mathrm{w}$ was estimated as it was shown to improve the correlations of its other parameters.
 Manually delineated ROIs were drawn by identifying, in the diffusion tensor ellipsoids, the corpus callosum, cingulum and their crossing region in the ipsi- and contralateral side at the location where the 3d EM samples were collected (Fig.~\ref{fig:S00}).

-FODs second-order rotational invariant $p_2$ is sensitive to axon dispersion, as shown in Fig.~\ref{fig:dispersion}, and its affected by complex fiber configuration such as crossing fibers in the voxel.
+FODs second-order rotational invariant $p_2$ is sensitive to axon dispersion, as shown in Fig.~\ref{fig:dispersion}a, and its affected by complex fiber configuration such as crossing fibers in the voxel.
 In the dMRI volumes, we observed partial volume in the cingulum ROI which contained a small fraction of corpus callosum axons in the perpendicular direction.
 For this reason, the SM maps in Fig.~\ref{fig:overview}f and Fig.~\ref{fig:maps} show increased dispersion (higher $\theta_{p_2}$ and lower $p_2$) in the cingulum voxels with respect to the corpus callosum voxels, contrary to what it is observed in the 3d EM volumes.
 SMI estimates the full non-parametric FOD, from which we segmented the lobes corresponding to the different axon populations \citep{Riffert2014}, then from the segmented lobes we computed per-bundle rotational invariants $p_l$.
-This bundle-specific $p_l$ were used in the SMI results shown in Fig.~\ref{fig:correlations}, Fig.~\ref{fig:scatterplots}, and Fig.~\ref{fig:dispersion}.